nncht/nncht/README.md

 # Hi, I'm Nana!

-I'm a Full Stack Web Developer with a love for visual design ✨
+I'm a Full Stack Web Developer and IT Project Manager with a deep passion for visual design ✨

 ## Technologies